to-mc/claimvista-sweden-ai-hackathon/frontend/README.md

 - **Find Claim View**: Offers a search functionality to locate claims based on specific criteria.
 - **Similar Claims Analysis**: Upon selecting a claim, the system fetches and displays similar claims, including an average cost estimate to aid in evaluation.

+## Prerequistes

+1. Created a new MongoDB Atlas project for your Claim Vista app
+2. Created a new cluster inside that project for Claim Vista data that is running
+3. Created an API Key inside that project, and recorded the public and private api keys,for more information see https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-for-a-project
+4. Installed node and atlas-app-services-cli   ```npm install -g atlas-app-services-cli```

 ## Setup and Installation

 Ensure you have [Node.js](https://nodejs.org/) installed on your system to run this project.